OSVR/OSVR-Unity/README.md

 OSVR Unity demonstration for CES, both OSVR and Unity side

-## .NET Binding for OSVR
+## .NET Binding for OSVR - "Managed-OSVR"
-Contained in `ClientKit`.
-The `ExampleClient` directory contains a solution with both a ported example (based on `TrackerCallback.cpp`) and a reference to the `ClientKit` wrapper library, so you can just build that.
+Contained in `Managed-OSVR/ClientKit`.
+The `Managed-OSVR` directory contains a solution with both the ClientKit wrapper and ported examples based on the C++ examples from the core.

 ## Bundled binary snapshot
-Windows x86 native DLLs are bundled in the `ClientKit` directory.
+Windows x86 native DLLs are bundled in the `Managed-OSVR/ClientKit` directory.
 The are presently from the snapshot identified as:

 > `OSVR-Core-Snapshot-v0.1-270-g7d75178-build30-vs12-32bit`